sourcegraph/sourcegraph-public-snapshot/doc/app/index.md

 ## Rate limiting

 There are several forms of rate limiting that help us control costs for free versions of Cody.
-We expect to relax these limits as continue development on [Cody Gateway](../cody/explanations/cody_gateway).
+We expect to relax these limits as we continue development on [Cody Gateway](../cody/explanations/cody_gateway.md).

 ### Cody Chat
 Interactions with Cody Chat (whether in the app UI or in the editor extension) are capped at 100 requests per day.